 Highlights: Loving, Agile, Alert

-The Kooikerhondje, pronounced coy-ker-hond-tsje, is a spaniel dog breed that originates from the Netherlands.
+The Kooikerhondje, pronounced coy-ker-hond-tsje, is a spaniel dog breed from the Netherlands.
 Believe it or not, they’re one of the oldest spaniel breeds still in existence, as evident of paintings dating back to the late Middle Ages.